-Our extensive support for employee volunteerism helps our company, our employees, and the communities where we operate.
-We offer a number of resources and programs to support employees’ volunteer efforts:
+We believe our support for employee volunteerism helps our company, our employees, and the communities where we operate.
+This support takes several forms:

-Individual Volunteer Grants: In many cases, we provide grants directly to the nonprofits where employees volunteer.
-These individual recognition grants, available globally, range from $125 for 25 hours of service to $500 for 100 hours per employee, per year.
+Individual Volunteer Grants: In many cases, we recognize individual employees’ volunteerism by providing grants directly to the nonprofits where they volunteer.
+These individual grants, available globally, range from $125 for 25 hours of service to $500 for 100 hours.

 Nonprofit Board Service

 One of the most effective ways for employees to serve their communities is by providing leadership and technical skills through service on an organization’s board of directors.
-In 2016, employees throughout Pitney Bowes served on the boards of local, national and international organizations, providing leadership and expertise in a wide array of business and technical disciplines.
+In 2017, 68 employees throughout Pitney Bowes served on the boards of local, national or international organizations.

 Career Development Through Volunteerism